Our lives are filled with solving mathematical problems which we never stop to think about, such as

 - Can I get from work to nursery in time to fetch my child?

-The answers to all these questions is based on our having a good understanding of mathematical concepts, knowing how to estimate and calculate, skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.
+The answers to these questions are based on having a good understanding of mathematical concepts, knowing how to estimate and calculate.
+These are skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.

 At the Wandsworth Preschool we provide our children with high quality experiences to foster mathematical development and understanding.
 Number and numeral recognition, shape recognition, measurement, patterning and representation of data, all form part of our mathematical curriculum.

 As with literacy we plan learning experiences to foster early mathematical skills from the day children start with us.
 The baby who is reaching out to hold and feel the ball is making a start at understanding a circle and positioning.
-The toddler who is building a tower of different shaped blocks is learning to count and order and starting to get a sense of how different shapes work together.
+The toddler who is building a tower of different shaped blocks is learning to count, order and starting to get a sense of how different shapes work together.
 The two- year- old creating a line of red bricks and one of blue is beginning to match and become aware of similarities and differences.
-Through singing number rhymes and songs and counting objects wherever they go, our young children learn to count the stairs, the steps they are taking etc and to come to understand number.
+Through counting objects wherever they go and singing number rhymes and songs our young children learn to count the stairs, the steps they are taking and more to come to understand numbers.